etsangsplk/hashgraph-ledger/README.md

 ## Transactions

-A transaction changes the network state in some way.
+A transaction changes the network state or the ledger in some way.

 A transaction can be executed like this.